soestm/git-example/README.md

-# git-example new repo soestm
+# git-example new repository soestm